lordfeck/cgi-win/README.md

 ```

 ## Setup - Fleg.pl
 To enable graphics support on Perl, it is necessary to install dependent packages in your environment.
-(This is not necessary on Strawberry Perl for Windows).
+(This step is not necessary on Strawberry Perl for Windows).
 For Debian Linux, do the following:

 Open a command window and run the following as root/sudo:
 ```
 # apt install build-essential libgd-dev
 ```

-Then install GD using CPAN:
+Then install GD using CPAN.
+This is required for all hosts:

 ```
 $ cpan install GD
 ```

 GD may already be installed if you are using shared hosting.
+You can also install it using your system package manager (apt, yum, pacman, etc).

 *Note:* You will want to run regular cleanup on `/img` until we use embedded images.